viadeo/kasper-framework/doc/Develop with Kasper/Queries.rst

 - one **event listener** used to listen for accurate events and index data
 - one **query** used by the client to send a request to the platform
 - one **query result** used by the platform to send results back to the client
-- one **query service** which query the data according to the received query Result
+- one **query service** which query the data according to the received query and sends back a result

 Kasper does not say anything about your indexation process, but you are heavily encouraged to :